Roger D. McConchie

 The Ontario Court of Appeal recognized a common law tort of intrusion upon seclusion in 2012[31], in Jones v Tsige, distinguishing it from an invasion of privacy involving the dissemination or publication of information.
 The plaintiff must prove the intrusion was intentional or reckless and invaded, without lawful justification, the plaintiff’s private affairs or concerns in a highly offensive manner causing distress, humiliation or anguish.
 Proof of actual monetary loss is not required.
 The Court stated that damages will ordinarily be modest.

-Subsequently, the Ontario Superior Court recognized the common law tort of public disclosure of private facts in Jane Doe 72511 v N.M.
-2018 ONSC 6607 (recently followed by the Manitoba Court of Queen’s Bench in Roque v Peters, 2022 MBQB 34).
+Subsequently, the Ontario Superior Court recognized the common law tort of public disclosure of private facts in Jane Doe 72511 v N.M., 2018 ONSC 6607.

 Federal and provincial legislation generally prohibits disclosure of personal information[41] without consent that would be an unreasonable invasion of a third party’s personal privacy[42].
 In British Columbia, disputes under this statute are adjudicated by the Office of the Information and Privacy Commissioner of British Columbia.
 Parties to a dispute have a right to seek judicial review of the Commissioner’s decisions.
 Similar provisions apply in other provinces.

-The federal Personal Information Protection and Electronic Documents Act, [33] (“PIPEDA”) governs the collection, use and disclosure of personal information that an organization collects, uses, or discloses in the course of commercial activities or that is about an employee of a federally-regulated work, undertaking or business[34].
+The federal Personal Information Protection and Electronic Documents Act[43] (“PIPEDA”) governs the collection, use and disclosure of personal information that a federally-regulated organization collects, uses, or discloses in the course of commercial activities or that is about an employee of a federally-regulated work, undertaking or business[44].

 PIPEDA requires that an organization collect, use or disclose personal information only for purposes that a reasonable person would consider are appropriate in the circumstances.
 Subject to certain exceptions, an organization must inform an individual and obtain his or her consent to the collection, use, or disclosure of that individual’s personal information except where inappropriate.